keepaliveit-staging/staging.keepaliveit.co.uk/_pages/environmental-policy.markdown

 permalink: /environmental-policy
 classes:
   - about
 excerpt: "Keep-Alive I.T cares about the impact our business has on the environment.
-Let us tell you what eco-friendly measures we're taking to make this happen."
+Discover the eco-friendly measures we're taking to reduce our CO<sub>2</sub> emissions, and how we're helping our local community."

 header:
   overlay_image: /assets/images/environment.jpg